Electrical grid security in the United States: Arkansas

 Multiple attacks on electrical infrastructure were carried out by Jason Woodring in Central Arkansas between August and October 2013.
 Woodring attacked power lines and an electrical tower near Cabot, a switching station in Scott, and power lines and poles in Jacksonville.

 2016

 Utah

 In 2016 a Utah man attacked a substation with a rifle.
 He was convicted and sentenced to federal prison.
 Court documents indicated that he had planned to attack other stations as well.

 Vermont

 In 2016, members of the Russian hacker organization Grizzly Steppe infiltrated the computer system of a Vermont utility company, Burlington Electric, but did not disrupt the state's electric grid.
 Burlington Electric discovered malware code in a computer system that was not connected to the grid.

 2022

-Jones County, NC
+Jones County, North Carolina

 On November 11, 2022, an electrical distribution substation belonging to Carteret-Craven Electric Cooperative in North Carolina was damaged by vandals.
 The damage resulted in the loss of electrical power to more than 12,000 residents.